Proximity effect and p-wave superconductivity in s-wave superconductor/helimagnet heterostructures: s-wave superconductivity suppression in SC/HM heterostructures

-The described behavior of $h_{\rm{eff}}$ in SC/HM heterostructures is conceptually similar to its behavior in heterostructures with a homogeneous ferromagnet (SC/FM) \cite{Bobkov2024_hybridization,Ianovskaia2024}.
+The described behavior of $h_{\rm{eff}}$ in SC/HM heterostructures is conceptually similar to its behavior in heterostructures with a ferromagnetic layer having spatially homogeneous, not helical, magnetization, which we will refer to as SC/FM heterostructures \cite{Bobkov2024_hybridization,Ianovskaia2024}.
 In this case the qualitative estimate $h_{\rm{eff}}\sim h(t_{SM}^2/\Delta E_{SM}^2)$ is also valid.
 However, for SC/FM heterostructures the expression for $h_{\rm{eff}}$ can be found explicitly and in the framework of the same tight-binding model takes the form \cite{Ianovskaia2024}:

 The denominator of this expression just corresponds to $\Delta E_{SM}^2$ at the Fermi level of the superconductor in its normal state.
 The dependence of $h_{\rm{eff}}$ on the true exchange field $h$ in the SC/FM heterostructure with the same numerical parameters as for the SC/HM heterostructure is plotted in Fig.~\ref{fig:h_eff_F}.
 The same general trends -nonmonotonic behavior and the small amplitude of $h_{\rm{eff}}$ are also seen.
-However, it is worth noting that in contrast to the helical magnetism, in SC/FM heterostructures with the homogeneous ferromagnetic order the superconductivity is fully suppressed by much smaller $h_{\rm{eff}}$ due to the existence of the paramagnetic Pauli limit $h_{\rm{eff}} = \Delta_0/\sqrt 2$.
+However, it is worth noting that in contrast to the helical magnetism, in SC/FM heterostructures with the homogeneous ferromagnetic order the superconductivity is fully suppressed by much smaller $h_{\rm{eff}}$ due to the existence of the paramagnetic Pauli limit $h_{\rm{eff}} = \Delta_0/\sqrt 2$ \cite{Clogston1962,Chandrasekhar1962,Sarma1963}.

 In fact, the main depairing factor in the SC/HM heterostructure is the leakage of the superconducting correlations into the HM region.
 Indeed, according to the data presented in Fig.~\ref{fig:Delta_h_int}, the suppression of the OP in the SC+HM model is very weak at $h_{\rm{int}}$ of the order of typical $h_{\rm{eff}}$ in Fig.~\ref{fig:h_eff}.
 At the same time, the OP suppression for the SC/HM heterostructure at the same parameters (blue curve in Fig.~\ref{fig:Delta_h}) is not small and cannot be only ascribed to the effect of $h_{\rm{eff}}$.
 By the order of magnitude this suppression is the same as in a superconductor/normal metal heterostructures and in the framework of the effective SC+HM model can be taken into account by introducing the depairing Dynes parameter $\Gamma$.
 However, this approach should be used with great caution, since, as discussed above, the Dynes parameter itself in this case depends very strongly on the parameters of the materials, in particular $h$ and $\mu_{S,M}$.